 The systematic declassification and public disclosure process is proposed on an annual basis by the NATO Archivist to Allied countries.
 The documents proposed during this process are always at least 30 years old and of permanent value.
-For instance, in 2014, some 5,000 military and civilian documents, up to and including 1982, were proposed for public disclosure.
+For instance, in 2019, some 5,000 military and civilian documents, up to and including 1988, were proposed for public disclosure.
 The documents are collected by the NATO Archives and sent to the member countries having equity for approval (i.e., who were member countries at the time the document was published) under the silence procedure, usually one calendar year after being proposed.
-Once approved, the NATO Archives digitally stamps the documents as “Publicly Disclosed” and makes these available in the Reading Room.
-A member country can also choose to withhold a document, and is required to give a reason for withholding.
+Once approved, the NATO Archives digitally stamps the documents as “Publicly Disclosed” and makes these available in its Reading Room.
+A member country can also choose to withhold a document and is required to give a reason for withholding.
 If withheld, the document will be re-examined for public disclosure in no more than 10 years.

 The ad-hoc disclosure process

 The ad-hoc disclosure process allows for members, organisations or the NATO Archives to propose documents which do not fall under the above systematic request.
 Ad-hoc requests usually come from researchers or journalists, who can make a “Freedom of Information” request to their national governments.
 The national government then makes the request to the NATO Archivist.